 To Roth or not to Roth that is the question

-If you are single and earn less than $131,000 or $193,000 married filing jointly you are able to invest in a Roth IRA.
+If you are single and earn less than $165,000 or $246,000 married filing jointly you are able to invest in a Roth IRA.
 You must ask yourself where do you foresee your taxable income tax-rate at retirement.

 Actually with the lower tax rate you would need to pay taxes whereas with the Roth IRA you will not have to pay taxes as long as the distributions are eligible (Eligible when you have received 59 ½ and have held the account more than 5 years.

-Another point to consider is tax free gain can make a huge difference.
-In the chart above the tax free Roth IRA is 25% more than the traditional IRA (401K) option.
 Also, do not forget about your personal budget allocations and the 10 to 15 percent you are investing for your future self/plans/family.

-When considering an alternative to your traditional savings account consider a Roth IRA for the tax advantage and capitalize on the growth, and do not forget you can withdraw up to the amount you contributed without being taxed before the age of 59 ½.
+When considering an alternative to your traditional savings account, consider a Roth IRA for the tax advantage and capitalize on the growth, and do not forget you can withdraw up to the amount you contributed without being taxed before the age of 59 ½.

 For more information visit the link below: